2014 Winter Olympics opening ceremony: Preparations

-Programme
+Proceedings

 Pre-ceremony activities included performances by the Russian pop duo t.A.T.u. and the Ministry of Internal Affairs choir, who performed a version of Daft Punk's "Get Lucky".

 Opening section

 Dreams of Russia

 The ceremony, opened with an on-screen video showing 11-year-old Liza Temnikova playing a character named Lyubov (Russian for 'love') reciting the Russian alphabet.
 Each letter is associated with images of a famous Russian person or landmark.
 Many of the letters features some of Russia's most famous writers such as Dostoyevsky, Nabokov, Tolstoy, Chekhov, and countless others that have impacted Russian history, culture, literature, and philosophy.

 Lyubov then flew into the air as she dreamed of grabbing the tail of a kite and being lifted far off the stage.
 Nine different floats, carrying Russian landscapes, passed beneath her as she slept.

 Five large snowflakes descended into the stadium which expanded and joined to form the Olympic rings.
 However, a technical error caused the fifth ring not to expand, and pyrotechnics did not go off from the rings.
 The mishap was later self-mocked by the organizers at the closing ceremony where one of the roundrelay dance groups symbolizing the Olympic rings "failed" to expand.